A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Proposed Method

 If $\nabla f_2$ were Lipschitz, there would exist a constant $M > 0$ such that

 so we would have

 This would imply that the set of natural numbers is bounded above, which is absurd.
 Therefore, we conclude that the gradient $\nabla f_2$ is not Lipschitz. \end{example}

-The Assumptions \ref{a2} and \ref{sup.003} provide greater modeling flexibility than traditional approaches based solely on Lipschitz or Hölder continuity.
-Specifically, they allow each function $f_j$ to be decomposed into a sum of two components: one with a gradient satisfying the Lipschitz condition and the other with a gradient satisfying the Hölder condition.
+The Assumptions \ref{a2} and \ref{sup.003} provide greater modeling flexibility than traditional approaches based solely on Lipschitz or H\"{o}lder continuity.
+Specifically, they allow each function $f_j$ to be decomposed into a sum of two components: one with a gradient satisfying the Lipschitz condition and the other with a gradient satisfying the H\"{o}lder condition.
 This decomposition encompasses a broader class of problems in which the smoothness of each $f_j$ is non-uniform.
-As a result, the method remains valid and effective regardless of whether each $f_j$ has a purely Lipschitz gradient, a purely Hölder gradient, or any structured combination of both.
-It is important to highlight that for each $f_j$ that has a gradient satisfying only Lipschitz conditions or only Hölder conditions, Assumption \ref{a2} is also satisfied.
+As a result, the method remains valid and effective regardless of whether each $f_j$ has a purely Lipschitz gradient, a purely H\"{o}lder gradient, or any structured combination of both.
+It is important to highlight that for each $f_j$ that has a gradient satisfying only Lipschitz conditions or only H\"{o}lder conditions, Assumption \ref{a2} is also satisfied.

 The next lemmas are useful in demonstrating that the sufficient descent condition at Step~4 is satisfied for sufficiently large $\sigma_k$, as stated in Theorem~\ref{bdef}.